Pernilla Lindberg

-Pernilla Anna Lindberg (born 13 July 1986) is a Swedish professional golfer who played on the U.S.-based LPGA Tour and the Ladies European Tour.
+Pernilla Anna Lindberg (born 13 July 1986) is a Swedish professional golfer.
+She played on the U.S.-based LPGA Tour and the Ladies European Tour.
 She won the 2018 ANA Inspiration, a major championship, and represented Sweden at the 2016 Summer Olympics.
 As an amateur she was part of the team winning the 2008 Espirito Santo Trophy, the IGF's World Amateur Team Championship.

 Early life

-Lindberg was born and grew up in Bollnäs in the province of Hälsingland, Gävleborg County, Sweden.
+In 1986, Lindberg was born in Bollnäs in the province of Hälsingland, Gävleborg County, Sweden.
+She grew up in the town.
 As a youth in Sweden, she was an alpine ski racer.
 She started playing golf at the age of four introduced by her father Jan, one of the leading players in the local golf club, Bollnäs Golf Club, in the 1970s.

-2002–2004, Lindberg won seven national youth tournaments in Sweden.
+From 2002–2004, Lindberg won seven national youth tournaments in Sweden.
 In 2003, she topped the Swedish Junior Tour Order of Merit, and was awarded the Annika Sörenstam Trophy.